Cam Gallagher Player Props: Guardians vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.6 K/9, the first-best in the league.
+- The Blue Jays pitching staff ranks third in the league with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have the fourth-ranked team ERA across all MLB pitching staffs (3.80).
+- The Blue Jays have a 3.78 team ERA that leads all league pitching staffs.

-- Blue Jays pitchers combine to surrender 140 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Blue Jays pitchers combine to give up 140 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- Ryu (0-1) makes the start for the Blue Jays, his second of the season.
+- Kikuchi (9-3 with a 3.67 ERA and 119 strikeouts in 115 1/3 innings pitched) goes for his 10th victory when he makes the start for the Blue Jays, his 23rd of the season.

-- In his last time out on Tuesday, the left-hander threw five innings against the Baltimore Orioles, allowing four earned runs while surrendering nine hits.
+- In his last appearance on Wednesday, the lefty threw six innings against the Baltimore Orioles, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.